iOTMecit/TRADE/README.md

 Download open source projects from below.

 [Home Assistant](https://github.com/home-assistant/core).
-Extract the 'tests' folder from downloaded file `core.zip`.
+Extract the 'tests' folder from downloaded file `core-dev.zip`.

 [Toga](https://github.com/beeware/toga/tree/main).
 This project has a test folder in 2 different locations.
 You need to get both of them.